 Through this project locals and tourists can encounter art as part and parcel of their relaxing visit to the Etosha National Park.
 The artworks will be installed permanently and are thus available for visitors to the park throughout the year.
 They are installed at various locations of the rest camp’s public area and can be enjoyed at anytime.

 The project has been accompanied by a exquisite catalogue and a documentary exhibition at the National Art Gallery of Namibia.
-The catalogue can be downloaded from here.
+Scroll down for the download link of the catalogue.

 The participating artists are: